vasiliki77/free-genai-bootcamp-2025/journal/week0.md

 tokenizer = AutoTokenizer.from_pretrained(model_name)
 ```

-Below I had to apply few-shot prompting because the model was returning the translation in latin characters or whithout [Greek diacritics](https://en.wikipedia.org/wiki/Greek_diacritics), which are not used in modern Greek.
+Below I had to apply few-shot prompting because the model was returning the translation in latin characters or without [Greek diacritics](https://en.wikipedia.org/wiki/Greek_diacritics), which are not used in modern Greek.
 ```python
 prompt = (
     "Translate the following sentences into Ancient Greek using the Greek alphabet:\n"